topwaye/morse/README.md

 The arrangement of batteries is like a colored tree, made up of battery nodes with different colors, representing the public and the private.

+Sleep is to pull a battery out of this old-style battery charger.

+Signals are to wake up (i.e. ready to run) forcedly, and when plugging it back in (i.e. running), it does a long jump before continuing, rather than continue directly.

+When waking up naturally (i.e. there are no signals), it continues directly.

 topwaye@hotmail.com